EU prepares more Russia sanctions; Kremlin readies offensive

 European officials were adamant about continuing to support Ukraine militarily and economically, but they didn’t provide any new details about Ukraine’s accession path to the EU.

-Zelenskyy said that progress had been made to further economically integrate the Ukraine into the EU across several sectors, including agriculture, industry, energy and customs.
+Zelenskyy said progress had been made to further integrate Ukraine economically into the EU across several sectors, including agriculture, industry, energy and customs.

 Ukraine’s government is keen to get more Western military aid, on top of the tanks pledged last week, as the warring sides are expected to launch new offensives once winter ends.
-Kyiv is now asking for fighter jets.
+Kyiv has pushed the West to provide fighter jets and long-range missiles.

-The U.S was expected to announce Friday it will send longer-range bombs to Ukraine as part of a new $2.17 billion aid package.
+The U.S announced Friday it will send longer-range bombs to Ukraine, along with air defense systems and other weapons and ammunition as part of a new $2.17 billion aid package.
+The rocket-propelled, GPS-guided, ground-launched, small-diameter bombs (GLSDB) are fired from HIMARS rocket launchers and glide to targets up to 150 kilometers (93 miles) away, twice as far as the previously supplied U.S. rockets for HIMARS systems could reach.

+Pentagon Press Secretary Brig.
+Gen. Pat Ryder noted that the bombs will give the Ukrainian armed forces a longer range capability and enable them to “conduct operations in defense of their country and to take back their sovereign territory.”

+“Those who hope to defeat Russia on the battlefield apparently fail to understand that a modern war against Russia will be a completely different war for them,” Putin said.
+“We do not send our tanks to their borders, but we have something to respond with, and it is not limited to the use of armour.”

+France and Italy also agreed Friday to supply Ukraine with a SAMP/T-MAMBA air-defense system, which French officials call the European equivalent of the Patriot system that the U.S. has given Ukraine.
+The missile battery is slated for delivery this spring.

-Ukraine’s forces are bracing for an expected new onslaught by the Kremlin’s troops in eastern Ukraine.
-Kyiv’s forces “have a chance” of beating back the looming offensive if supplied with the right Western weapons, Zelenskyy said.
+Kyiv’s forces “have a chance” of beating back an expected Russian offensive in eastern Ukraine if supplied with the right Western weapons, Zelenskyy said.

 “Our task is not to give them (an) opportunity (for revenge) until our army is strengthened with appropriate weapons.
 I think we have a chance,” Zelenskyy added.

-Officials in the eastern Luhansk region said that Russian forces have disabled mobile internet connections, stepped up shelling and deployed more troops in preparation for an offensive there.
+Officials in the eastern Luhansk region said Russian forces have disabled mobile internet connections, stepped up shelling and deployed more troops in preparation for an offensive.

 EU assistance for Ukraine has reached almost 50 billion euros ($55 billion) since the fighting started, according to officials from the bloc.

-The EU is providing Ukraine with financial and humanitarian aid, among other things.
-The bloc also announced it is ramping up its military training mission for Ukraine, from an initial target of pushing 15,000 troops through the schooling to up to 30,000 troops.
+The EU is providing Ukraine with financial and humanitarian aid, and announced it is ramping up its military training mission, from an initial target of pushing 15,000 troops through the schooling to up to 30,000 troops.
 One focus is to train the crews of tanks that Western countries have offered Ukraine.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine